dpgaspar/Flask-AppBuilder/docs/customizing.rst

 Changing the Footer
 ------------------

-The index can be easily develop your own footer.
+The default footer can be easily develop your own footer.
 You must develop your template, to override the existing one.

 Develop your jinja2 template and place it on the following relative path to override the F.A.B footer.